muhib349/microservice-practice/README.md

-# Hands on practice on microservice Architecture with Java, Spring and Docker
+# Hands-on practice on microservice Architecture with Java, Spring and Docker
 #### In this hands-on project, I've learned microservice best practices with the latest technologies.